 However, since they grow a bit larger body size (often around 7 cm), you should be able to provide facilities for a larger gang when cultivating for commercial use.

 Fahaka Puffer (Tetraodon lineatus)

 Further, they may grow more than a foot when matured.
 And, when they get aggressive they will turn into a puffed ball which is size nearly 43 in centimeters.
-Thus, usually, these puffer fishes are not recommending for domestic aquariums and to cultivate with other fishes.
+Thus, usually, these pufferfishes are not recommending for domestic aquariums and to cultivate with other fishes.

 Imitator puffer (Carinotetraodon imitator)

-Here also a species which is mostly found in freshwater.
+Here also a species that is mostly found in freshwater.
 So, they do not desire to live in a marine environment.
 Thus, if you are expecting to cultivate the Imitator puffers, you should prepare a tank desire to the river ecosystem.

 Golden puffer (Auriglobus modestus)

 The ability to turn into a ball body shape and also to release the toxins are common for this species too.
 But, it has somewhat a different body shape from other types and the body color also takes golden brownish.
 So, they are brighter than others.